-YDM may allow the organization of affiliated caucuses, as outlined by YDA.
-Formal recognition of these chapters must be approved by a majority vote of the Board of Directors.
-Approval entitles the chair of the caucus to a vote on the Board of Directors.
-Any group of members may form a caucus, but caucuses not recognized by YDA shall not have a voting representative on the Board of Directors.
+YDMA may allow the organization of affiliated caucuses.
+Formal recognition of these caucuses must be approved by a majority vote of the Board of Directors.
+Approval entitles the chair of the caucus or their designee to a vote on the Board of Directors.

 Section 3-2: Affiliation with YDMA

-Chartered regional chapters and caucuses shall coordinate all fundraising, media, political, policy, and membership activities with YDM.
-Regional chapters may be required to pay dues to YDM if proscribed in the bylaws.
-Regional chapters and caucuses shall not violate this Charter or the Bylaws of YDM.
+Chartered regional chapters and caucuses shall coordinate all fundraising, media, political, policy, and membership activities with YDMA.
+Regional chapters may be required to pay dues to YDMA if proscribed in the bylaws.
+Regional chapters and caucuses shall not violate this Charter or the Bylaws of YDMA.

 Section 3-3: Organization

-Each regional chapter and caucus shall elect its own officers and promulgate a charter under the authority of this Charter and send notice thereof to the board of YDM.
-Members of regional chapters and caucuses shall be considered members of YDM.
-All members of YDM who reside in a region served by a chapter shall also be considered members of that chapter.
-Regional chapters and caucuses must resubmit their charters to the Secretary within 30 days following the YDM Annual Convention to remain a recognized regional chapter or caucus.
+Each regional chapter and caucus shall elect its own officers and promulgate a charter under the authority of this Charter and send notice thereof to the board of YDMA.
+Members of regional chapters and caucuses shall be considered members of YDMA.
+All members of YDMA who reside in a region served by a chapter shall also be considered members of that chapter.
+Regional chapters and caucuses must re-submit their charters to the Secretary within 30 days following the YDMA Annual Convention to remain a recognized regional chapter or caucus.

 Article 4: Officers of YDMA

 Section 4-1: Eligibility

-Any person serving on the Board of Directors must fit the qualifications of voting YDM membership.
+Any person serving on the Board of Directors must fit the qualifications of voting YDMA membership.

 Section 4-2: Executive Committee

 The Executive Committee shall consist of officers holding the positions of the President, Vice President, the Treasurer, the Secretary, and the Membership and Outreach Director.
-The Executive Committee of YDM is charged with carrying out the Charter and Bylaws of the organization, executing the Platform and policy statements of the membership of YDM, and performing the duties of their respective offices.
+The Executive Committee of YDMA is charged with carrying out the Charter and Bylaws of the organization, executing the Platform and policy statements of the membership of YDMA, and performing the duties of their respective offices.